teauxfu/clearurls-discord-bot/CONTRIBUTING.md

 The bot uses a sqlite table to persist server settings.
 Functions to initialize and interact with the database are in the `database` folder.

 `guildsettings.py` is for Discord server specific settings.
-Currently we use a small lookup table to store that flag.
+Currently we use a small lookup table to store server specific flags.
+So far we are not using an ORM layer and there is no handling for migrations.
+Be careful as you work to add additional settings.

 `util.py` has a function for getting a sqlite db connection with some flags that enable better support for timestamps.